BogdanKoshkarov/BogdanKoshkarov/README.md

 ### Hi there 👋
 Hello, I am a QA engineer.
-I am still a junior, but I spend a lot of time on my education and constantly improve my skills.
+I spend a lot of time on my education and constantly improve my skills.
 I have experience in database testing, UI / UX testing, functional testing, smoke testing, regression testing, security testing, writing test documentation.

 I have excellent team communication skills.
 I am a fast learner and can easily dive into new technologies and projects.